Linerly/LinerlyBot-Discord/README.md

 # Some issues when using LinerlyBot
 - When using slash commands, it may fail the first time using it, however it will work when you try again.
 - The `quote` command will fail when using it as a slash command, it has to get the quotes somewhere on the internet, and then sending it back to you which causes delay.
-- Since LinerlyBot is hosted on my own server and it is really far from Discord's server, it occasionally causes a huge delay when using LinerlyBot.
-(I may able to fix the delay by hosting it somewhere else, like replit or Heroku for free, but hosting it on my own pretty much works for me)

 ---